Highlights of History from The Whitehorse Star, 1960-1969

 - October 26, 1961: Beth Drayton, Secretary of the Whitehorse Board of Trade, is in 1962 the only woman graduate from the Canadian Institute for Chamber of Commerce Management.

 - October 26, 1961: on September 30, W.D.
-MacBride retires from his job after 47 years of service with the White Pass and Yukon Route and makes his home in North Vancouver.
+MacBride retired from his job after 47 years of service with the White Pass and Yukon Route and makes his home in North Vancouver.

 - November 2, 1961: New schools at Beaver Creek and Destruction Bay are officially opened by Commissioner F.H.
 Collins.
 Each school has 2 classrooms and 2 teacher's apartments.